asiacanady/s18-a03/README.md

 ## A: Helpers
 Write the following functions in order to complete part B. Put them in a file called `helper.py` in the assignment's directory so that they will be accessible in the rest of the problem set in python through a `helper` module.
 When you accept the assignment you will find a template `helper.py` file with function signatures and some hints.

  1. `read_salaries(filename)`: Parse the included `salaries.csv` file.
 Your parser should split each line on ',' and return a nested list where each element is itself a list of fields.
-Additoinally you should ignore/remove the first (header) line.
+Additionally you should ignore/remove the first (header) line.
 (4 points)
  2. `get_column(data, column_index)`: Given a 2d list `data` and an integer `column_index` (e.g. 0 for last name, 3 for department), return a (one dimensional) list of values for that column.
 (4 points)
  3. `count(values)`: Given a 1d list `values` (e.g. the result of `get_column`), return a dictionary of value-count pairs.
 (4 points)
  4. `dict_max_value(d)`: Given a dictionary `d` with numeric values, return a list `[key, value]` of two elements, where `key` is the the key in `d` with the largest value, and `value` is it's value.
 (4 points)
  5. `mean(numbers)`: given a list of numbers use the built-in functions `sum` and `len` to return their mean.
 (4 points)
- 6. `median(numbers)`: given a list of numbers calculat the median.
+ 6. `median(numbers)`: given a list of numbers calculate the median.
 (4 points)

     Your function should *not* modify `numbers` inplace.
 Expand the example from class to work when `len(numbers)` is even using the following logic: